-It’s a dirty but sly move.
-These attacks are tried and true persuasive tactics to keep doubting followers in the fold.
+It’s a dirty but effective move.
 Attack the other side with arguments like “They don’t care about women” or “They think women deserve to be raped.”

 The abortion lobby is hoping their followers will have the same response as you or I: “That’s terrible!
 I don’t want to be associated with those kind of people!”
 Many will not investigate whether this information is true.
 It’s called a straw man argument which is a fallacy.
 A straw man can be defined as,